 C 12.5.3 Tulare Lake Hydrologic Subregion

-The Tulare Lake hydrologic subregion is located in the southern end of the San Joaquin Valley, and includes all of Tulare and Kings Counties and most of Fresno and Kern Counties.
+The Tulare Lake hydrologic subregion is located in the southern end of the San Joaquin Valley and includes all of Tulare and Kings Counties and most of Fresno and Kern Counties.
 Major cities include Fresno, Bakersfield, and Visalia.
 The region, which corresponds to approximately the southern third of the Central Valley Regional Water Board, covers approximately 10.9 million acres (17,000 square miles).
 A small area at the southern end of this region is underlain by basin and range aquifers, while a majority of the western half is underlain by a portion of the Central Valley aquifer system The eastern half, once again, consists of fractured hard rock zones.

 C 12.6 Lahontan Hydrologic Region